saadl27/PuckoPolis/README.md

 >- Measure the time used by different portions of your code, especially the trigonometric part to see the difference of computational time
 >- 💡 You can visualize the **time** variable with the debugger by pausing the code after it received the counter value of the timer used, or you can add a print function using **chprintf()** like in the main function
 >- 💡 To find the functions provided by **math.h**, you can simply google the name of the library and find a list of the functions definitions

+> `Task 11`
+>- Invert the order of 2 lines of code `i2c_start()` (146) and `imu_start()` (147) in `main.c` and start again your program.
+>- What do you see?
+In order to understand what is happening, you can pause your program and see the running code.
+Can you explain why the uC arrives in this code, ending in an infinite loop?
+>- 💡 Consult the `Call stack`
+>- Return these 2 lines as originally.
+Based on what you found previously, do you think the call of imu_start() is nevertheless made at the right place (or at the right time)?
+Can you explain?
+>- 💡 Consult the `main.c` in e-puck2_main-processor/src folder.

 # Inspiration for the wiki
 >- From playembedded.org: [A detailed explanation of multithreading in ChibiOS/RT](https://www.playembedded.org/blog/explanation-multithreading-chibios)